FinforeOrg/FastNDWebapp/README.md

 (When there are no other planned sprints)

+* Remove old Bingsearch functionality from Core and Feed module

 * Remove old Add-Company functionality, as it was replaced with new autocomplete-like functionality in all UIs
 	- Remove old addcompany template
 	- Rename new addcompaniy templates